Eigenvalues of minimal Cantor systems: Definitions and notation

 \subsection{Bratteli-Vershik representations}

 Let $(X,T)$ be a minimal Cantor system.
 It can be represented by an ordered Bratteli diagram together with the Vershik transformation acting on it.
+This couple is called a Bratteli-Vershik representation of the system.
+We give a brief outline of this construction emphasizing the notation in this paper.
 For details on this theory see \cite{hps} or \cite{review}.
-This couple is called a Bratteli-Vershik representation of the system.
-We give a brief outline of this construction emphasizing the notations in this paper.